lydiawdesign/Third-Party-APIs-Work-Day-Scheduler-LW/README.md

 WHEN I view the timeblocks for that day
 THEN each timeblock is color coded to indicate whether it is in the past, present, or future

+- tried doing with the timeblockColors function (doesn't work).
+The idea was that there is a variale that would get the attribute of the hour attribute (data-hour), then log it in the console, and check if that number is equal to the current time, past the current time, or less than the current time.
+Based on the results then it would add the style classes listed in css.

 WHEN I click into a timeblock
 THEN I can enter an event